cavalryjim/Using-Python-To-Access-Web-Data/README.md

  * **Following Links In HTML Using Beautiful Soup**

-The code uses `urllib.request` to read from the HTML, parses the data using `BeautifulSoup`, extracts the `href` = values from the anchor tags, scans for a tag that is in a particular position relative to the first name in the list, follows that link and repeats the process 7 and reports the last name it finds.
+The code uses `urllib.request` to read from the HTML, parses the data using `BeautifulSoup`, extracts the `href` = values from the anchor tags, scans for a tag that is in a particular position relative to the first name in the list, follows that link and repeats the process 7 times and reports the last name it finds.

 * **Scraping Numbers from HTML using BeautifulSoup**